-Imported from Arimatsu, Japan, famous for its shibori traditions dating back to the Edo period, this kit includes a full set of artisan tools for creating bound shibori patterns.
+Imported from Arimatsu, Japan, famous for its shibori traditions dating back to the Edo period, this kit includes a full set of artisan tools with a Te-kumo and Miura hook for creating bound shibori patterns

 Arimatsu Narumi Shibori: Celebrating 400 Years of Japanese Artisan Design